PostgreSQL Source Code git master

 void binaryheap_build(binaryheap *heap)

-void binaryheap_add_unordered(binaryheap *heap, Datum d)
+void binaryheap_replace_first(binaryheap *heap, bh_node_type d)

 void binaryheap_reset(binaryheap *heap)